highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 	return nil
 }

-// Sign signs a given tx with a named key.
+//Sign signs a given tx with a named key.
 The bytes signed over are canconical.
-// The resulting signature will be added to the transaction builder overwriting the previous
+//The resulting signature will be added to the transaction builder overwriting the previous
-// ones if overwrite=true (otherwise, the signature will be appended).
+//ones if overwrite=true (otherwise, the signature will be appended).
-// Signing a transaction with mutltiple signers in the DIRECT mode is not supprted and will
+//Signing a transaction with mutltiple signers in the DIRECT mode is not supprted and will
-// return an error.
+//return an error.
-// An error is returned upon failure. func Sign(txf Factory, name string, txBuilder client.TxBuilder, overwriteSig bool) error {
+//An error is returned upon failure. func Sign(txf Factory, name string, txBuilder client.TxBuilder, overwriteSig bool) error {
 	if txf.keybase == nil {
 		return errors.New("keybase must be set prior to signing a transaction")